faisalmlalani/faisalmlalani.github.io/_posts/2020-03-31-heroes-covid-19-edition.md

 It seems the positivity train is picking up steam: celebrities with far more star power than I are amplifying the optimism of the masses.

-The most notable is John Krasinski’s new YouTube Series, /Some Good News/, in which he gathers up the positive stories of thousands of fans and presents them in a low-budget, high-quality format.
+The most notable is John Krasinski’s new YouTube Series, _Some Good News_, in which he gathers up the positive stories of thousands of fans and presents them in a low-budget, high-quality format.
 He’s even interviewing some of them, including a cancer patient who finally finished her chemotherapy treatment.

 Jim Halpert gets it.
 He’s not preaching absurdities or spreading his own propaganda, he’s sharing the experiences of the community. __That’s how any social change starts — amplifying the existing good.__